 This is how I have tried to explain things to them: Imagine a married woman who is the mother of small children.
 She loves her family.
 She works hard and is tired, but she is content with her purposeful role.
 One day an event occurs which separates her from her family.
 Imagine she wakes up and is told that it is much too dangerous for her to go back to them right now.
 In the meantime, she is provided with a safe and pleasant home and she has interesting work that keeps her busy but is not exhausting.
 She is safe, she has everything she needs and much more.
 Could that woman really forget where she belongs?
 Could she ever forget her true purpose?
 Could she forget her family that she loves?

 I have to get back to my home, my life, my world…I will march on.
+It may take a lot longer than I would have liked.
 I will be like that snail heading with determination towards the road…heading on a long perhaps arduous journey at a frustratingly slow pace…But I am determined I will make it back to where I belong.
+One day I hope to make it home, no matter how long it takes.
+One thing is for sure, there is no way I am going to give up my goal and head in another direction for something that is vanity to me.

 Who would have though a little snail could provide so much inspiration?